chaliy/psconfig/Readme.md

 FAQ
 ===

-Q: Is protected setting is really protected?
+Q: Is protected settings are really protected?

 A: PsConfig uses Data Protection API (DPAPI) under user scope to protect values.
-This means that value is protected from other people, but not form you or other program that runs on your behalf.
+This means that value is protected from other people, but not from you or other program that runs on your behalf.

 Credits